University of Galway Students' Union: Functions and objectives

 The University of Galway Students' Union is a representative student body.
 Every student who registers at the University of Galway automatically becomes a member of the Students' Union on payment of a student levy.
 The union is separated into two entities - the Students' Union Representative side and the Students' Union Commercial Services Ltd.

 As outlined in the Students' Union (SU) constitution, the function of the union is to "represent its members and promote, defend and vindicate the rights of its members at all levels of society".

-The Students' Union sits on several University committees, including the University Governing Authority.
-The union's objectives include providing social, recreational and commercial services for members through the College Bar, entertainment events, the SU shop and other commercial services.
-The union also part funds Sin Newspaper and Flirt FM.
+The Students' Union sits on several university committees, including the University Governing Authority.
+The union's objectives include providing social, recreational and commercial services for members through the college bar – SULT, entertainment events, the SU shop and other commercial services.
+The union also part funds the campus newspaper, Sin and campus radio station, Flirt FM.

 On a national level, the Union pursues "fair and equal access to education for all sectors of the Irish people", and liaises with the Union of Students in Ireland in this goal.
 Work of the union has included the organising of a grant information evening to help students apply for local authority grants.